Trusted WordPress tutorials, when you need them most.

 Activate the snippet and click update in WPCode

-Now, you will be able to upload SVG files without being given an error or warning message by WordPress.
+Now, you can upload SVG files without WordPress giving you an error or warning message.

-You can then treat it as you would any other image on your WordPress website.
+You can then treat it like any other image on your WordPress website.

 It's a kitty svg that was uploaded thanks to WPCode's library snippet